-- Annual checkups - Immunizations, labs and x-rays done in connection with an annual checkup - Annual mammograms for members age 35 and older - Annual gynecological exams - An annual PSA test and prostate exams for men age 40 and older - ~ Colorectal cancer screenings
+- Annual checkups - Immunizations, labs and x-rays done in connection with an annual checkup - Annual mammograms for members age 35 and older - Annual gynecological exams - An annual PSA test and prostate exams for men age 40 and older - Colorectal cancer screenings

-ONLINE TOOLS, RESOURCES AND DISCOUNT PROGRAMS Health Channels
+ONLINE TOOLS, RESOURCES AND DISCOUNT PROGRAMS

+Health Channels

-Check out Health Channels, a feature of MyHealth@Anthem on anthem.com, for tips on healthier eating and physical activities your kids can live with.
-Health Channels can also steer you to alternative health options and health condition centers for women and men, with topics ranging from important preventive care screenings for adults to dealing with stress and tips for better fitness routines.
-Plus, you'll find a library of more than 30,000 articles on self-care, medications, conditions, tests and treatments.
-MyHealth@Anthem is powered by WebMD and includes access to health content and tools not available to the general public.
+Check out Health Channels, a feature of MyHealth@Anthem on anthem.com, for tips on healthier eating for your kids, physical activities the family can do together and how to avoid spreading germs to each other.
+Health Channels can also steer you to alternative health options, daily health tips and health condition centers for women and men, with topics ranging from important preventive care screenings for adults to dealing with stress and tips for better fitness routines.
+Plus, you can also access a library of more than 30,000 articles covering more than 750,000 health topics on self-care, medications, conditions, tests and treatments.